visgl/deck.gl/docs/layers/grid-layer.md

 # GridLayer

-The GridLayer is a generic layer that can render heatmap.
-It takes latitude longitude delta of the cells, and the top left coordinate each cells. grid can be 3d when pass in a height and set enable3d to true
+The GridLayer can render a grid-based heatmap.
+It takes the constant width / height of all cells and top-left coordinate of each cell.
+The grid cells can be given a height using the getHeight accessor.

 <div align="center">
   <img height="300" src="/demo/src/static/images/grid-layer.png" />